 Best Carry On Bags for Hawaii

-The first thing I want to talk about are my favorite types of carry on bags.
+The first thing I want to talk about is my favorite types of carry-on bags.
 Now, if you don’t want to over-pack, you should find a bag that will also work as a beach bag.

 Personally, I like to keep them separate as they serve very different purposes.